DP Training

 • prepare a letter of condolence from DP Training to the student’s family.

-• assist with packing of personal effects and delivering them to the next of kin, if possible;
+• assist with packing of personal effects and delivering them to the next of kin, if possible; and

 • request to obtain the death certificate and related documents.